CNES/S1Tiling/docs/files.rst

       * - ``TIFFTAG_IMAGEDESCRIPTION``
         - :samp:`DEM + GEOID height info projected on S2 tile`

-:Cleanup:
+:Clean-up:

     .. warning::
        These files still **need** to be cleaned manually.
-This should change eventually, or it may be conditionned to an option.
+This should change eventually, or it may be conditioned to an option.

 .. _ground_and_sat_S2-files: